isomerpages/singapore-customs-cms/_importing-dutiable-motor-vehicles-steps/Guide to Importing Dutiable Motor Vehicles/for-authorised-agents.md

 Please complete this  [form](https://form.gov.sg/5fcee9cad88081001113d220){:target="_blank"} and submit it with the supporting documents listed in Section E.

-Note: If you are importing electric vehicles, including electric motorcycles/ scooters, please write in to Customs_TTSB@customs.gov.sg to enquire about the additional requirements before importing.
+Note: If you are importing electric vehicles, including electric motorcycles/ scooters, please email us at Customs_TTSB@customs.gov.sg to enquire about the additional requirements before importing.